Washingtonwei/use-case-style-guide/use-case-templates/README.md

             </li>
             <li>
               The System retrieves and displays the details of this
-              <em>&lt;whatever&gt;</em> according to "Details" defined in
+              <em>&lt;whatever&gt;</em> according to the "Details" defined in
-              Associated Information and "Security/access concerns" defined in Business Rules of this use case.
+              the Associated Information and the "Security/access concerns" defined in the Business Rules of this use case.
             </li>
             <li>
               The User views the details of this <em>&lt;whatever&gt;</em>.